khalid-hussain/shaheen/chap6.md

 Moosa said, "I will come with you."

-Badr Bin Mughira replied, "I am afraid that you might become a target of an arrow of one of my soldiers.
+Badr bin Mughira replied, "I am afraid that you might become a target of an arrow of one of my soldiers.
 I too might not go out to lead the fight.
 I merely want to give a few instructions to the guards of the fort."